 For nonpayment of rent or in cases where the landlord reasonably believes the tenant or a person living on the property is involved in illegal drug activity, the landlord should send the tenant a 3 Day Notice to Quit form.
 The notice must advise the tenants that they are being asked to leave or that an eviction action will be brought against them.
 They are also advised to seek legal assistance if they have any questions or concerns.

 For matters concerning a breach or violation of a material provision in the written lease, the landlord should send the tenant a 30-Day Ohio Eviction Notice.
 This also applies to month-to-month tenancies where a full rental month’s notice is required.

 These notices may be served personally on the tenant or given to someone residing there, or it may be posted on the unit door or left in a conspicuous location.

 If You Need an Eviction Notice for Ohio, We recommend this Ohio Eviction Notice Kit.
 This has everything you need to do an eviction in Ohio and we’re currently offering it at a special discounted price.

 Summons and Complaint

-Should the tenant not pay the overdue rent within the 3-day period or the tenant has not complied and cured the lease provision violation within 30-days, the landlord must file and serve a Summons and Complaint called an action in Forcible Entry and Detainer.
+So what if the tenant does not pay the overdue rent within the 3-day period?
+Or the tenant has not complied and cured the lease provision violation within 30-days?
+Then the landlord must file and serve a Summons and Complaint called an action in Forcible Entry and Detainer.

 The documents can be served personally, by leaving it at the tenant’s residence or it may be served by certified mail.
 The tenant must be given 5 working days between service of the Summons and the court date.